 Method 5 – Use a Sticky Gnat Trap

-How to Keep the Gnats Away
+How to Keep the Gnats and Fruit Flies Away

 Preventing gnats from entering your home is the best way to eliminate them.
 Here are some preventative measures you can take:

-• Clean your garbage disposal – regularly cleaning of your garbage disposal helps keep the gnats at bay.
+• Clean your garbage disposal – Regularly cleaning of your garbage disposal helps keep the gnats at bay.

 • Put fruits and vegetables in the refrigerator – Placing ripe fruits and vegetables in the refrigerator will limit the presence of gnats.
 This may not be ideal for some fruits as refrigeration may alter the taste and texture of the fruit.